psychemedia/storytelling-notes/hudden_dudden.md

 > The world was very guilty of such a ballad some three ages since; but I think, now 'tis not to be found —  I will have the subject newly writ o'er, that I may example my digression by some mighty precedent.
 > *Love's Labour's Lost.*
 >
 > The words great and little are sometimes contradictory terms to their own meaning.
 This is stating the case rather confusedly, but as I am an Irishman, and writing an Irish story, it is the more in character.
 I might do, perhaps, like a very clever and agreeable friend of mine, who, when he deals in some extravagance which you don't quite understand, says, "Well, you know what I mean."
 But I will not take that for granted, so what I mean is this — that your great man, as far as size is concerned, is often a nobody; and your little man is often a great man.
 Nature, as far as the human race is concerned, is at variance with Art, which generally couples greatness with size.
 The pyramids, the temple of Jupiter Olympus, St. Peter's, and St. Paul's, are vast in their dimensions, and the heroes of Painting and Sculpture are always on a grand scale.
 In Language, the diminutive is indicative of *endearment* — in Nature, it appears to me, it is the type of distinction.
 Alexander, Caesar, Napoleon, Wellington, &c. &c, (for I have not room to detail,) are instances.
 But do we not hear every day that "such-abody is a big booby," while "*a clever little fellow*" has almost passed into a proverb.
 The poets have been more true to nature than painters, in this particular, and in her own divine art, her happiest votaries have been living evidences of her predilection to "packing her choicest goods in small parcels."
 Pope was "a crooked little thing that asked questions," and in our own days, our own "little Moore "is a glorious testimony to the fact.
-The works of fiction abound with instances, that the author does not consider it necessary his hero shall be an eligible candidate for the "grenadier corps ;" the earlier works of fiction in particular: Fairy tales, universally, dedicate some *giant* to destruction at the hands of some "clever little fellow."
+The works of fiction abound with instances, that the author does not consider it necessary his hero shall be an eligible candidate for the "grenadier corps;" the earlier works of fiction in particular: Fairy tales, universally, dedicate some *giant* to destruction at the hands of some "clever little fellow."
 "Tom Thumb," "Jack and the Bean Stalk," and fifty other such, for instance, and I am now going to add another to the list, a brilliant example I trust, of the unfailing rule, that your *little* man is always a *great* man.
 >
 > If any gentleman six feet two inches high gets angry at reading this, I beg him to remember that I am a little man myself, and if he be a person of sense, (which is supposing a great deal,) he will pardon, from his own feeling of indignation at this *exposé* of Patagonian inferiority, the consequent triumph on my part, of Lilliputian distinction.
 If, however, his inches get the better of him, and he should call me out, I beg of him to remember again, that I have the advantage of him there too, in being a little man.
 There is a proverb also, that "*little* said is soon mended," and with all my preaching, I fear I have been forgetting the wholesome adage.
 So I shall conclude this little introduction, which I only thought a becoming flourish of trumpets for introducing my hero, by placing *Little Fairly* before my readers, and I hope they will not think, in the words of another adage, that I have given them great cry and *little* wool.